dickjct/DotNetSqlDbTutorial/README.md

 I included the first two as I don't know if one, some combination of them, or all of these fixes caused it to work, but either way following these I was able to successfully build the program.

 Retried it on another account; you only need to do the last step of Manage NuGet Packages > Update Microsoft.Net.Compilers and that should allow you to launch the app!
+Also cloning this repo seems to make it crash out in horrible ways so maybe don't do that.

 ---
 topic: ASP.NET and SQL Database sample for Azure App Service